We encourage people to run Shakespeare play-readings. From our own experience they can be enormous fun, and enrich your understanding of the play.

-If you are thinking of doing that, we think you should think about using our MFFEV5 plays.
+If you are thinking of doing that, we think you should think about using our MFFEV5 plays online.
 They’re based on around 10 years experience of running play-readings; they’re very easy to run and read, and they’re free.

 To run an MFFEV5-based play-reading you need to take the following three steps (to play-reading heaven):